 The molecular assays described were performed by FirmaLab, specialized in performing high complexity clinical molecular genetic testing, regulated under the Clinical Laboratory Improvement Amendments of 1988 (CLIA), California Laboratory Field Services (LFS), and accredited by the College of American Pathologists (CAP).

+Nucleic Acid Isolation

+Buccal epithelial cells were obtained with the Hydra Flock 6" Sterile Elongated Flock Swab w/Plastic Handle & Dry Transport Tube (Puritan Medical Products, Glendora, United States, Cat. #25-3606-H BT.)
+Cellular DNA was isolated using the Quick-DNA Miniprep Plus Kit (Zymo Research, Irvine, United States, Cat. # D4068S) following manufacturer’s instructions.
+DNA optical density was measured using the ND-1000 Spectrophotometer (Thermo Fisher Scientific, Waltham, United States) for concentration determination.
+After DNA quantitation, DNA was diluted using RNAse free H2O to a concentration of 20ng/μL.
+Isolated DNA was stored at -20oC as necessary.

+PCR

 PCR amplification was done on BSCL-2 gene exons using Gene Amp PCR System 9700 thermocycler.
 PCR Primers were designed for the amplification of the (BSCL-2) coding region (see Table 1).

 The amplification assay included a 3 min enzyme activation step at 95ºC followed by 35 PCR cycles, each of which included three steps: denaturation of DNA template and primers for 30s at 95ºC, annealing of primers to single-stranded DNA template for 30s at 60ºC, and extension of amplicon strand (complementary to DNA template strand) for 1 min at 72ºC.

+Gel Electrophoresis and Imaging

+The amplicon was electrophoresed for 30 minutes at 90V and viewed in a 4% Nusieve® 3:1 plus agarose, to confirm that amplification had occurred.
+The gel was electrophoresed with a 3μL KAPA Express DNA Ladder kit (KAPA Biosystems, Boston, United States, Cat. # KL6303).
+The Electrophoresis gel was photographed on an Epi Chemi II Darkroom (UVP, United States) and viewed using LabWorks (see Figure 1).

+Amplification of Target Regions in BSCL-2 Gene

+Figure 1.
+Amplicons from the BSCL-2 gene were amplified and electrophoresed to confirm amplification.
+From left to right the columns contain the KAPA Express Ladder (1) BSCL-2 E02 (2), BSCL-2 E03 (3), BSCL-2 E04 (4), BSCL-2 E05-06 (5), BSCL-2 E07-08 (6), BSCL-2 E09-10 (7),

+BSCL-2 E11 (8), and the Negative Control (9).

+Purification

-The amplicon was electrophoresed and viewed in a 4% Nusieve®he were then purified and concentrated using a ZR DNA Clean & Concentrator™ () kit according to the manufacturer’s instructions and eluted with triple-distilled water to a final volume of 30μL.
+After amplification was confirmed, the amplicons were then purified and concentrated using a ZR DNA Clean & Concentrator™ (Zymo Research, Irvine, United States, Cat. # D4051) kit according to the manufacturer’s instructions and eluted with triple-distilled water to a final volume of 30μL.
 DNA concentrations and optical densities were quantified using the NanoDrop ND1000 Spectrophotometer.

+Sequencing and Analysis